Jessica McNamee: Personal life

-McNamee is the sister of actress Penny McNamee, along with two more sisters and a brother.
+McNamee is the sister of actress Penny McNamee, along with two other sisters and a brother.
 Her niece is actress Teagan Croft.
 Her cousin Daniel McNamee is in the band Art Vs Science.
 In April 2019, she married Patrick Caruso, a property developer.

 In February 2010, McNamee became an ambassador for The Fred Hollows Foundation; the foundation focuses on treating and preventing blindness and other vision problems.
 McNamee represents the foundation's 'Miracle Club', encouraging supporters to make monthly contributions that will restore sight to people in countries where the foundation works.